-Machines registered for TSM backup as servers benefit from a higher daily limit than desktop/laptop accounts, and have automatic scheduled backups six days a week.
-Before you register a TSM node for server backup, please ensure that the server conforms on the following points.
+Machines registered for HFS backup as servers benefit from a higher daily limit than desktop/laptop accounts, and have automatic scheduled backups six days a week.
+Before you register a server for HFS server backup, please ensure that the server conforms on the following points.

 2. Account owner must be ITSS